 The Global Health Program within the Primary Care/Social Internal Medicine Residency offers trainees diverse exposure to this exciting field.

 In the PGY-III year, residents have the opportunity to apply what they have learned by participating in a month-long rotation at a rural hospital in Kisoro, Uganda.
-In addition, the global health experience runs throughout the PGY-III year with monthly ongoing seminars around literature and physical diagnosis rounds with the global health faculty.
 This program exists in collaboration with Doctors for Global Health and Einstein, and has given our residents hands-on experience practicing clinical medicine in the developing world.
+Residents reinforce their knowledge while in the US through ongoing global health journal clubs and case reviews orchestrated by global health faculty.
 This is a beloved rotation amongst our trainees, and it has transformed the career direction of many.